Child safety seatsChild car seats; Infant car seats; Car seats; Car safety seats

 - Travel vests

 A rear-facing seat is one in which your child faces the back of the vehicle.
-The seat should be installed on the back seat of your vehicle.
+The seat should be installed in the back seat of your vehicle.
 The two types of rear-facing seats are the infant-only seat and the convertible seat.

 A forward-facing seat should be installed on the back seat of your vehicle, although it allows your child to face the front of the car.
 These seats are used only after your child is too big for a rear-facing seat.

 A combination forward-facing booster seat may also be used.
 For younger children, the booster seat's harness straps should be used.
-Afteryour child reaches the upper height and weight limit for the harness (based on the seat's instructions), the vehicle's own lap and shoulder belts can be used to keep your child strapped in.
+After your child reaches the upper height and weight limit for the harness (based on the seat's instructions), the vehicle's own lap and shoulder belts can be used to keep your child strapped in.

 A booster seat raises your child up so the vehicle's own lap and shoulder belts fit correctly.
 The lap belt should fall across your child's upper thighs.
 The shoulder belt should go across the middle of your child's shoulder and chest.